 Columbia Business School’s location enables us to bridge theory and practice in multiple ways: through Master Classes, internships, the New York Immersion Seminars, and, most importantly, through a combination of distinguished research faculty and accomplished practitioners.
 How will you take advantage of being “at the very center of business”?
 (Maximum 250 words)

 CBS Matters, a key element of the School’s culture, allows the people in your Cluster to learn more about you on a personal level.
 What will your Clustermates be pleasantly surprised to learn about you?
 (Maximum 250 words)

 An optional fourth essay will allow you to discuss any issues that do not fall within the purview of the required essays.

-Rather than answer Essay 1, Part A above, current Knight-Bagehot Fellows applying to Columbia Business School should use the space allocated to the first essay (500 words) to complete the Wiegers Fellowship application essay.
+Rather than answer Essay 1, current Knight-Bagehot Fellows applying to Columbia Business School should use the space allocated to the first essay (500 words) to complete the Wiegers Fellowship application essay.

 Wiegers Fellowship Essay Question:

 What are your career goals?
 How has the Knight-Bagehot Fellowship affected these goals?
 How will an MBA help you achieve these goals?
 (500 words maximum)

 All first-time applications require two recommendations.
 Reapplicants are required to submit one new recommendation.
 If you have been working full-time for at least six months, one recommendation should be from your current supervisor.
 The second recommendation should be from either a former direct supervisor or from another professional associate, senior to you, who can share their insights on your candidacy.

 If you are a college senior or have worked full-time for fewer than six months, at least one, but preferably both, of your recommendations should be from a person who can comment on your managerial abilities.
 You may ask a summer employer or another person whom you feel can objectively assess your professional promise.
 The second recommendation may be from a college professor.